Bacon-Wrapped Pork Tenderloin with Raspberry-Chipotle Glaze

 Final Thoughts

-Although this recipe is easy with only four ingredients, peeling the silverskin from the tenderloin takes a little practice.
-I use a sharp little paring knife.
-If you’ve never done this before, allow yourself some extra time.
-Once you get the hang of it, the silverskin will fly off in no time.
+Although this recipe uses only four main ingredients, peeling the silverskin from the tenderloin takes a little practice.
+I like to use a small (but sharp) paring knife.
+Give yourself extra time if you’re new at it.

 p.s.
 A big thanks to my friend Scooter, of Scooter’s Spaghetti fame, who shared this recipe with me.